Mexican president inaugurates centralized 'super pharmacy' to supply medicines to all of Mexico

 “The pharmacy is going to be big, big, big, and it is going to have all the medications that are used in the heath system,” López Obrador said Friday.

+The pharmacy is intended to complement local health facilities.
+If a patient can’t get needed medications at a local hospital, the patient, the patient’s doctor or the pharmacist would be able to call up the warehouse and get it delivered from the huge 40,000 square meter (430,000 square foot) Mexico City warehouse.

-The idea is that a hospital in rural Mexico can put in an order for a certain medication, which will be stored at the huge 430,000 square-foot (40,000 square meter) Mexico City warehouse.
-The armed forces, or the government-run pharmaceutical company Birmex, will then ship the drugs out by land, sea or air “within 24 to 48 hours,” López Obrador pledged.
+The armed forces, or the government-run pharmaceutical company Birmex, will ship the drugs out by land or air “within 24 to 48 hours,” López Obrador pledged.

 The question is whether Mexico can overcome its history of being bad at regulating the pharmaceutical industry, bad at buying medicines, bad at storing them, and bad at distributing them.
 Extreme centralization also hasn’t helped Mexico much in the past in many areas.